sebastianduchene/NELSI/README.md

 References
 ----------

 Drummond, A. J., Ho, S. Y., Phillips, M. J., & Rambaut, A. (2006).
-Relaxed phylogenetics and dating with confidence. *PLOS biology*, 4(5), e88.
+Relaxed phylogenetics and dating with confidence. *PLOS Biology*, 4(5), e88.

 Kishino, H., Thorne, J. L., & Bruno, W. J. (2001).
 Performance of a divergence time estimation method under a probabilistic model of rate evolution. *Molecular Biology and Evolution*, 18(3), 352-361.

+Hasegawa, M., Kishino, H., & Yano, T. A. (1989).
+Estimation of branching dates among primates by molecular clocks of nuclear DNA which slowed down in Hominoidea. *Journal of Human Evolution*, 18(5), 461-476.

+Ho, S. Y., Phillips, M. J., Cooper, A., & Drummond, A. J. (2005).
+Time dependency of molecular rate estimates and systematic overestimation of recent divergence times. *Molecular Biology and Evolution*, 22(7), 1561-1568.

 Lepage, T., Bryant, D., Philippe, H., & Lartillot, N. (2007).
 A general comparison of relaxed molecular clock models. *Molecular Biology and Evolution*, 24(12), 2669-2680.